US Democratic governors to participate in U.N. climate talks

 “No state in our nation is more affected by climate change than Louisiana, but it’s also true that no state is better positioned to be part of the solution to the problems facing our world," he said recently.

-Beyond sharing their own policy successes, the conference will provide a chance for governors to tout their states as good places for investment in clean technology.
-Fresh off signing a law pledging to make Illinois carbon-free by 2045, Pritzker plans to engage business leaders and entrepreneurs to coax investment in what the governor contends is the state’s growing green economy.
+The governors will participate on panels through the U.S. Climate Alliance alongside members of the Biden administration.
+They'll also participate alongside 65 subnational governments in announcing “dozens" of new commitments on Nov.
+7. The panel will also focus on politics that can “turbocharge greenhouse gas emissions reductions," according to an alliance press release.

+“Governors and mayors around the world do not believe we should rely just on our federal governments," Inslee, of Washington, said during a Thursday news conference.

-Across the board, it's critical for U.S. and world leaders to move from planning to implementation of aggressive climate strategies, said Katelyn Sutter, senior manager for U.S. climate at the Environmental Defense Fund.
-Many states are falling short on reaching the goals they have outlined, she said.
+It's critical for U.S. and world leaders to move from planning to implementation of aggressive climate strategies, said Katelyn Sutter, senior manager for U.S. climate at the Environmental Defense Fund.

 “We need policy to back up pledges to reduce emissions," she said.
 “That’s where a state like California, and now Washington and others that have momentum moving forward, can really be impactful."